Account planning: From the UK to the US and Beyond

-Several Agency groups began to recognise the value of this new discipline and its relevance to global mac clients.
+Several Agency groups began to recognize the value of this new discipline and its relevance to global mac clients.
 Given the success the JWT partnership of Stephen King and Judy Lannon had in servicing and growing business from the likes of Nestle, Unilever, a global Account Planning Council was established in the late 70’s, and included people like George Clements (Canada), Rena Bartos (USA), Rob Langtry and Maxine Krige (Australia).
-Local departments adopted the methodology (e.g. JWT's ‘TPlan’) and offered research and planning to local and global clients (e.g. Kellogg, Unilever, Nestle, Kraft).
+Local departments adopted the methodology (e.g., JWT's ‘TPlan’) and offered research and planning to local and global clients (e.g., Kellogg, Unilever, Nestle, Kraft).
 Similar moves saw planning introduced by other Australian agencies in the late 1978/1979 (viz.
 Lintas, The Campaign Palace, McCann-Erickson).
 Trade media in Australia (B&T, Ad News) followed developments closely and help build market presence for the discipline.

 The first local agency in the United States to develop an account planning department was Chiat\Day (now TBWA\Chiat\Day).
 Jay Chiat took notice of the new department that was being met with success over in the UK and throughout Europe.
 (Tran, 1999) Chiat believed that account planning was crucial to creative work and he also believed, at the time, that British creative work was far better than American work.
 He was also not a fan of typical market research, stating that it is "what already has been done."
 Planning is about discovering new things.